 - Be able to commit to parenting the child yourself, during the first year.

-- Couples must be legally married for 2-3 years (some countries allow exceptions).
+- Couples must be legally married with evidence of a 3 year relationship.
+Some countries require a legal marriage for a minimum of 1 year (some countries allow exceptions).

 What Physical and Financial criteria are there?